The Evolution of Sharks: 400 Million Years of Survival

 How Sharks Have Adapted to Changing Oceans

-Throughout their long history, sharks have faced changing ocean conditions, including shifts in climate, salinity, and the availability of prey.
+Throughout the long period of the evolution of sharks, these mammals have faced changing ocean conditions, including shifts in climate, salinity, and the availability of prey.
 Their ability to adapt has allowed them to survive when many others could not.

 These shark adaptations over time include physiological changes in metabolism, migration patterns, and feeding behaviors.
 As part of the broader evolution of marine life, sharks have demonstrated an impressive capacity to thrive in both stable and unstable ecosystems.